w3c/ortc/draft-w3c-ortc-api-00.md

 #### fork
 > This method allows peering a local {{RTCConnection}} with multiple remote peers.
 Each forked connection can be given a unique set of remote connection candidates from each potentially responding peer.
 The streams attached and the setup for each forked connection must be unique.

-> The constraints are copied from the original forked connection but can set unique per fork.
+> The options are copied from the original forked connection but can set unique per fork.
 Each forked connection object must be considered a unique object, except that it shares the same originating connection context, and sockets.

 > No parameters.
 Return type: *RTCConnectionDescriptionDictionary*